python/mypy/docs/source/config_file.rst

     [mypy-somelibrary]
     ignore_missing_imports = True

-If you place this file at the root of your repo and run mypy, mypy will:
+This config file specifies three global options in the ``[mypy]`` section.
+These three options will:

 1. Type-check your entire project assuming it will be run using Python 2.7.
     (This is equivalent to using the ``--python-version 2.7`` or ``--2`` flag).